Prospective Applicants

 Medical Terminology

 Although not required for admission, we strongly recommend that accepted students complete a course in medical terminology prior to matriculation.
-A quiz in medical terminology will be administered during the first week of class.

 Non-Academic Requirements for Admission